karaoc/dayz.test/[Server-Hosting]-Setting-up-the-server.md

 #### Infinite loading screen, server frozen

 For some reason, your ExpansionMod settings are broken.
 Revert the changes you have made or delete the folder.
 Some players reported that issue but infact it was just them not waiting.
 Please be sure it's a real issue and not you not waiting !

+#### BattlEye initialization failed

+The battle eye dll is missing from the battle eye folder of your server profile.
+A copy paste of this missing dll should do the job in most cases.